 We promote lean government principles by streamlining the procurement process of language interpretation services.
-By directing limited state dollars to the people actually providing the services, instead of middlemen, we can raise the quality of interpreter services provided to Limited English Proficient (LEP) Washingtonians.
-We support a ONE STOP SHOPPING SOLUTION for rendering services in all three delivery modalities: on-site, over-the-phone and video remote interpretation (VRI).
+By directing limited public funds to the people actually providing the services, instead of intermediaries, we raised the quality of interpreter services provided to Limited English Proficient (LEP) Washingtonians.
+We support a ONE STOP SHOPPING SOLUTION for rendering services in all three delivery modalities: in-person, over-the-phone and video remote interpretation (VRI).
 We embrace cloud technology advances in communications and Software as a Service (SaaS) business models.

 Below are statements from social service and Medicaid medical interpreters on why we wanted to form our union in 2010.